vthawat/oauth2_psupassport/README.md

 # Starter kit to integrate OAuth2.0 PSU Passport Service Provider With CodeIgniter 2 or 3
-Open Source PHP Framework (originally from EllisLab)
+ * Open Source PHP Framework (originally from EllisLab)
+ * Sample code for developers

 For more info, please refer to the user-guide at http://www.codeigniter.com/userguide2/
 (also available within the download package for offline use)